 Evaluate your data security and privacy requirements.
 If your company has strict regulations regarding data privacy and security, BI in the cloud may not be a good fit.
 But don't rule it out.
 You might be able to use the cloud for prototypes, test beds or temporary applications with nonsensitive data.
 Or, you can request that your cloud provider put your data on a separate server in its data center.

-For more on BI in the cloud
+BI in the cloud

 How to sell services for BI in the cloud